2006 South Asian Games

 The 2006 South Asian Games (also known as the 10th South Asian Games) were held in Colombo, Sri Lanka from 18 August to 28 August 2006, in the Sugathadasa Stadium with more than 2000 sportspersons competing in the record 20 disciplines of Sports.

 The 10th edition of SAF Games also marked the debut for Afghanistan.
 Another highlight of 2006 SAF Games was unprecedented high levels of security for officials & players amid violent clashes between the Sri Lankan Government's troops and LTTE.
 Earlier in 2005, the Games, originally scheduled to be held in 2005, had been postponed following the Indonesian tsunami wave devastated the northern and eastern region.

 Mascots

 Pora-Pol (an ancient sport of coconut fighting) and Wali kukula (a jungle fowl) were chosen as the official logo and mascot for the 2006 SAF Games, respectively.
-However they drew some criticism for the lack of creativity particularly in the case of mascot.

 Sports

 The 2006 South Asian Games encompassed a record 20 disciplines with hockey being reintroduced after several years.